A

 building’s central air conditioning

-was o, temperatures in the room
+was off, temperatures in the room

 had always been high, but still ac-

-ceptable. e recent installation of
+ceptable. e recent installation of

 additional switchgear and computer